ucam-department-of-psychiatry/crate/docs/source/nlp/nlp_webserver.rst

     Edit it.

 #.
 Create a config file with crate_nlp_webserver_print_demo_.
 Edit it,
-    including pointing it to the database, the users file, and the processors file, and setting an encryption key (e.g. with crate_nlp_webserver_generate_encryption_key_).
+    including pointing it to the database(s), the users file, and the processors file, and setting an encryption key (e.g. with crate_nlp_webserver_generate_encryption_key_).
 For more details, see below.

 #.
 Initialize your empty database with crate_nlp_webserver_initialize_db_,